buildpacks/docs/content/docs/concepts/components/buildpack.md

 #### Detect

-To determine which buildpack should be used to build your app, a [`platform`](platform) sequentially tests a group of buildpacks against your source.
+To determine which buildpack should be used to build your app, a [`platform`][platform] sequentially tests a group of buildpacks against your source.
 The first buildpack that claims that it can build your sources will become selected.
 The `platform` does this by running `bin/detect` with a path to your source code, and expects the script to return 0 if its logic matches -- for instance, an **NPM buildpack** might look for a `package.json`, and a **Go buildpack**